Jerome A. Cohen

-Early career
+Early life and education

 Cohen was born in Elizabeth, New Jersey, and spent his early years in Linden, New Jersey, the son of a local government attorney.
-After graduating from Linden High School, Cohen received his B.A. degree from Yale University in 1951 where he graduated Phi Beta Kappa.
+After graduating from Linden High School, Cohen received his B.A. degree from Yale University, where he graduated in 1951 with high honors and high orations and was a member of Phi Beta Kappa.
 Following graduation, he spent a year in France as a Fulbright scholar studying international relations before returning to Yale and earning his J.D. from Yale Law School in 1955.
-While at Yale, he served as the Editor-in-Chief of the Yale Law Journal.
+While at Yale Law, he served as the editor-in-chief of the Yale Law Journal.
 From 1955–56 he clerked at the Supreme Court, first under Chief Justice Earl Warren and then under Justice Felix Frankfurter.